Deir ez-Zor: First Ottoman Era (1517–1864)

 The first Ottoman era extended from the date the Ottomans entered Syria in 1517 until 1864, where the Ottomans found Deir Ez-Zor a small town on the upper Euphrates and chose it as a center for their employees and settled in some of tribal sheikhs to protect the trade route between Aleppo and Baghdad and The tribe members began to visit it to communicate the men of power and buy their needs.

 Some Arab and European travellers visited it and described its construction, economy, and the nature of its inhabitants.
 According to the description, "Its houses are adjacent over an artificial hill, and its inhabitants are strong, polite, and welcome guests.
 Their crops were wheat, barley, cotton, and corn, along with orchards full of fruit species, including palm trees, lemons, and oranges, the chess game is common among elders".

-Deir ez-Zor has repeatedly been subjected to Bedouin attacks for looting and has been greatly affected by these attacks, including the attacks of Wahhabis in 1807; it was repeatedly plundered and destroyed by the Bedouin because the Ottoman Empire had not subdued them as it was preoccupied with its wars and the corruption of its sultans and officials.
-The city's people armed themselves with guns and organized a national army to defend the city resulting in the decline of the Bedouin attacks.
-Still, its negative effects were the shrinking of the city.
-Still, the isolation benefited the city's people because they relied on themselves to make many of their needs and those of neighboring villages, such as axes, spears, swords, gunpowder, and weaving cotton.
+Deir ez-Zor was repeatedly subjected to Bedouin attacks.
+With the Ottoman Empire preoccupied with wars and its sultans deemed corrupt, the people armed themselves with guns and organized a militia that resulted in a decline in attacks.
+However, because they had to rely on themselves the city failed to prosper.

-When security was relatively stable, the commercial convoys started passing through the area, and Deir ez-Zor was a station for them, providing them with food, feed, and comfort.
-The khans were established in it, and the road between Aleppo and Baghdad began to revive it and get it out of isolation.
-Young people start traveling to Hauran with the beginning of the spring for trading or work and then return in the early fall; they also travel to Aleppo, Baghdad, Mardin and Urfa for trading.
+As security improved, commercial convoys started passing through the area, and Deir ez-Zor became a waystation for travelers.
+Caravanserai were established and the road between Aleppo and Baghdad began to emerge from isolation.
+Local merchants traveled to Hauran in early spring and returned in the fall.
+Aleppo, Baghdad, Mardin and Urfa were additional destinations.

 In 1831 Ibrahim Pasha took over Deir ez-Zor and annexed it to Hama Sanjak and appointed Maejun Agha governor of the city, Egyptian rule remained until 1840 when the authority of the Ottoman returned to the city, Perhaps the most prominent feature of Ibrahim Pasha's rule is the proliferation of weapons among the city's inhabitants, especially rifles, known as "Brahimiyat," which constituted a major tool to defend the city and repel Bedouin attacks.